 BRIGHT HEALTH GROUP, INC. (NYSE: BHG) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Bright Health Group, Inc. (NYSE: BHG)

 NEW YORK, Jan.
-7, 2022 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the common stock of Bright Health Group, Inc. ("Bright Health" or the "Company") (NYSE: BHG) either in connection with the Company's June 24, 2021 IPO or between June 24, 2021 and November 10, 2021, inclusive (the "Class Period").
+13, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the common stock of Bright Health Group, Inc. (“Bright Health” or the “Company”) (: BHG) either in connection with the Company’s June 24, 2021 IPO or between June 24, 2021 and November 10, 2021, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Eastern District of New York and alleges violations of the Securities Act of 1933 and the Securities Exchange Act of 1934.

 Bright Health is an integrated care delivery company that engages in the delivery and financing of health insurance plans in the U.S. The Company offers individual and family, Medicare, and employer insurance plans.